rs59/co-care-directory/README.md

 docker build -t coloradodigitalservice/co-care-directory-deploy .
 ```

-If you want to attach domains the deployment, then they should live inside the target AWS account's Route53 Registered Domains.
+If you want to attach domains during the deployment (i.e. specified as an environment variable), then those domains should live inside the target AWS account's Route53 Registered Domains.
+Otherwise, you can run without domains specified and manually setup your domains to point to a CloudFront generated URL.

 ### First time